 I just did great.

-I'm just telling you this what I heard.
+I'm just telling you what I heard.

-Um just he just he doesn't look smart.
+Just eyes, he just doesn't look smart.

-He's uh like a Ken Dahl.
+He's like a Ken Dahl.

-He's I don't think he's conservative.
+I don't think he's conservative.

-People like him, say looks great, sounds smart, seasoned, and is the only guy that can win.
+People like him say, looks great, sounds smart, seasoned, and is the only guy that can win.

-When we get to this electability business, I say who put this notion into everybody's head?
+When we get to this electability business, I say, who put this notion into everybody's head?

 Who became the expert on electability?

-Who who knows?
+Who knows?

-Here we are, it's it's December the 6th of 2012.
+It's December the 6th of 2012.

 Who knows who's electable and who isn't?

-Now you might think that candidate A, you wouldn't vote for, but what kind of hubris do you have to suggest nobody else would either?
+Now, you might think that candidate A you wouldn't vote for, but what kind of hubris do you have to suggest nobody else would either?

 Yes, I did.